OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteTableToDataStore/WriteTableToDataStore.md

 Improvements will be made in response to exercising the command functionality.**
 * **Write statements are created for each row of the table being written.
 This is inefficient and slow.
 Improvements will be made in future updates.**
-* **Functionality has been tested mainly with SQL Server.**
+* **Functionality has been tested mainly with SQL Server and SQLite.**
 * **Handling of date objects has not been tested.**
 * **Better handling of blank rows needs to be implemented.**

 The `WriteTableToDataStore` command processes each row in a table and executes an SQL statement to insert the row into a database datastore.
-If database datastore support is not specifically provided by TSTool, a generic datastore can be used (see the Generic Database Datastore appendix).
+If database datastore support is not specifically provided by TSTool, a generic datastore can be used (see the [GenericDatabase](../../datastore-ref/GenericDatabase/GenericDatabase.md) Datastore appendix).
 This command cannot be used with web service datastores and use with Excel datastores has not been tested.
-This command is useful in particular for bulk data loading such as for database initialization and when tight integration with TSTool is not required or has not been implemented.
+This command is useful in particular for bulk data loading such as for database initialization and when tight integration with TSTool is not required or has not been implemented via a specific API.
-In the future additional command parameters may be added to limit the rows that are being written and allow update functionality.
+In the future, additional command parameters may be added to limit the rows that are being written.

 General constraints on the query are as follows:

 * the table or views being written must be writeable by the user specified for the database connection (some databases restrict direct access to data and require using stored procedures)
-* the table column names must match the database table column names (in the future a command parameter may be added to allow column names to be mapped)
+* the table column names must match the database table column names, or use the `ColumnMap` parameter to specify names in the datastore that are different than the table
 * data types for table columns must closely match the database:
 	+ internally an SQL statement is created in which data values are formatted as per the data type (e.g., strings are quoted);